 Thrive Global has partnered with Samsung to spotlight the theme of technology and humanity, creating a dedicated section in addition to the Thrive App, which launched last October with the premise that technology can help us have a better relationship with technology.
 Because while we love our devices and what they allow us to do, there’s also a collective longing to reconnect with what matters most.
 As the video explains, “We want to be more present when it matters.
 We want to be more social in real life than on social media.
 So how do we use what we love to get what we want?”

 Turning on the app’s Thrive Mode allows you to take a break from your phone by stopping all incoming notifications and calls for a specified amount of time.
 There are many positive ways that devices connect us to others, so the app lets you create a VIP List with contacts whose messages will always come through.

 The app is also bi-directional, so anyone who texts you during this time will receive a (customizable) response telling them that you’re in Thrive Mode until a certain time.
 In addition to explaining why you aren’t replying, this will create what Thrive Global CEO and founder Arianna Huffington calls “a new kind of FOMO.”
 She writes, “We want it to have a multiplier effect that begins to create new cultural norms about what we value – to go from valuing always being on to also valuing unplugging and recharging regularly.”

-The ad describes Thrive as “an app that makes technology work for us” and these features all help you take back control of your time and your relationship with your phone.
-If you need help imagining the many things you could be doing with all of that time spent mindlessly scrolling through your Instagram feed, watch the new ad above.
+The video describes Thrive as “an app that makes technology work for us” and these features all help you take back control of your time and your relationship with your phone.
+If you need help imagining the many things you could be doing with all of that time spent mindlessly scrolling through your Instagram feed, watch the new video above.
 It’s full of suggestions.

 The Thrive Global Community welcomes voices from many spheres.
 We publish pieces written by outside contributors with a wide range of opinions, which don’t necessarily reflect our own.
 Learn more or join us as a community member!